airsidemobile/JOSESwift/README.md

 ### JWS: Digital Signatures

 A JWS encapsulates and secures data using a digital signature which can be verified by the receiver of the JWS.

-A JWS consists of three parts:
+It consists of three parts:

 1. Header
 2. Payload